 - 1. Water.
 The City shall ensure there is sufficient instantaneous water demand and fire flow to support the 20-year utility needs for the water utility.
 This realistically results in the need to increase water utility rates periodically to ensure the utility is able to finance its necessary capital improvements.
 Additionally, the City shall evaluate its water rights to determine sufficient water supply as part of the six-year functional plan update cycle.
-If, as part of this evaluation, additional water supply is deemed necessary, the City will coordinate with Kitsap Public Utility District for potential water supply consistent with the Interlocal Agreement between the City and KPUD and included as Appendix B-1 of the City's Comprehensive Plan. - 2.
-Sanitary Sewer.
+If, as part of this evaluation, additional water supply is deemed necessary, the City will coordinate with Kitsap Public Utility District for potential water supply consistent with the Interlocal Agreement between the City and KPUD and included as Appendix B-1 of the City's Comprehensive Plan. - Sanitary Sewer.
 The City shall ensure there is sufficient financial capacity to support the 20-year utility needs for the sewer utility.
-This realistically results in the need to increase sewer utility rates\periodically to ensure the utility is able to finance its necessary capital improvements.

-- 3. Downstream Sewer Capacity.
+This realistically results in the need to increase sewer utility rates periodically to ensure the utility is able to finance its necessary capital improvements. - 3.
+Downstream Sewer Capacity.
 The City shall ensure there is sufficient financial capacity to support the 20-year utility needs for the sewer utility by cooperating and coordinating with Kitsap County to ensure there remains adequate capacity at the Central Kitsap Wastewater Treatment Plant (CKWTP).
-The City shall designate a portion of the sewer utility rate collected for future improvements to the CKWTP that the City will be required to contribute toward. - 4.
+The City shall designate a portion of the sewer utility rate collected for future improvements to the CKWTP that the City will be required to contribute toward.
+The agreement with Kitsap County is included in the Sanitary Sewer Comprehensive Plan, Appendix B-2. {Suggested by Capital Projects Engineer staff} - 4.
 Storm Water System.
 The City shall ensure there is sufficient financial capacity to support the 20-year utility and capital improvement needs for the storm water utility.
-This may realistically result in the need to increase storm water utility rates periodically and adopt other funding mechanisms such as a storm water general facility charge.
-The City shall implement a storm water utility rate increase when the projected revenue for the storm water utility cannot fully fund its operations and anticipated capital improvement needs.

-5. Solid Waste.
+This may realistically result in the need to increase storm water utility rates periodically and evaluate the current adopt other funding mechanisms such as a storm water general facility charge.
+The City shall implement a storm water utility rate increase when the projected revenue for the storm water utility cannot fully fund its operations and anticipated capital improvement needs. {Suggested by Capital Projects Engineer staff} - 5.
+Solid Waste.
 The City shall ensure there are sufficient capital assets and reserve funds (including operating and capital reserves) to sustain the Solid Waste Utility through 20 years of continued population and business growth.
 This includes providing new refuse collection and hauling equipment on a regular replacement schedule.
 The City shall regularly evaluate refuse collection and disposal costs and adjust solid waste collection rates appropriately to ensure adequate financial resources to sustain the Utility.